thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 <img src="/assets/images/premium_prediction_distribution_cat_features.png" alt="distribution" width="700">

 **Key actionable insights**
-- The distributions are balanced in overall.
+- The distributions are balanced overall.
 - No major imbalance, so no special resampling (e.g., SMOTE) is needed for these features.
 - The categorical features can be safely included in modeling without adjustment.